LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 coefficient of variation (BCV), i.e., the square root of the NB dispersion.
 A trend that decreases to a plateau with increasing abundance is typical of many analyses, including those of RNA-seq and ChIP-seq data.
-Note that only the trended dispersion will be used here -- the common and tagwise values are only shown for diagnostic purposes.
+Note that only the trended dispersion will be used in the downstream steps -- the common and tagwise values are only shown for diagnostic purposes.
+Specifically, the common BCV provides an overall measure of the variability in the data set, averaged across all windows.
+Data sets with common BCVs ranging from 10 to 20% are considered to have low variability, i.e., counts are highly reproducible.
+The tagwise BCVs should also be dispersed above and below the fitted trend, indicating that the fit was successful.

     plotBCV(y)

 ![**Figure 5:** Abundance-dependent trend in the BCV for each window, represented by the blue line.
 Common and tagwise estimates are also shown.](chipseq_db_files/figure-markdown_strict/bcvplot-1.png)

+For most data sets, one would expect to see a trend that decreases to a plateau with increasing average abundance.
+This reflects the greater reliability of large counts, where the effects of stochasticity and technical artifacts (e.g., mapping errors, PCR duplicates) are averaged out.
+In Figure 5, the range of abundances after filtering is such that the plateau has already been reached.
+This is still a satisfactory result, as it indicates that the retained windows have low variability and more power to detect DB.

 ### Estimating the QL dispersion